Joshua01X/FIM-Through-Powershell/README.md

     Write-Host "Baseline created at: $baselinePath" <br>
 }

-- Erase-Baseline-If-Already-Exists: Deletes an existing baseline file to avoid conflicts.
+- <b>Erase-Baseline-If-Already-Exists</b>: Deletes an existing baseline file to avoid conflicts.<br>
-- Create-New-Baseline: Calculates hashes for all files in the specified source directory and writes them to a baseline file.
+- <b>Create-New-Baseline</b>: Calculates hashes for all files in the specified source directory and writes them to a baseline file.

 ### User Interaction